pixalytics-ltd/Climate-drought/README.md

 - Activate the environment: `conda activate climate_env`
 - Use pip to install the main branch of the climate indices repository: `pip install -e git+https://github.com/monocongo/climate_indices.git@master#egg=climate_indices`
 - Use pip to install the feature/20 branch of the pixutils repository: `pip install -e git+https://github.com/pixalytics-ltd/pixutils.git@feature/20#egg=pixutils`
+- Use pip to install the main branch of the covjson_pydantic repository (needed as the pip package, version 0.1.0 doesn't have indenting): `pip install git+https://github.com/KNMI/covjson-pydantic.git`

 Note: if the climate indices or pixutils respositories needs to be edited locally, then clone them and when inside the repository, with the conda environment activated, run: `python setup.py develop`